toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

 - react.js
 - javascript
 - css
-title: Making a responsive, sliding mobile menu in React.js
+title: How to make a responsive, sliding mobile menu in React.js
 sub_head: A few tips for tackling a common design technique
 featured_image: "/uploads/2022_03_07_sliding_door_1024.jpeg"
 additional_images: ''